exercism/julia/exercises/practice/square-root/.docs/instructions.md

-# Description
+# Instructions

-Find the square root of positive non-zero integers.
+Find the square roots of positive non-zero integers.

 You may want to check out the Wikipedia pages on [square roots][square-root] and [methods of computing square roots][computing-square-roots].